dougwithseismic/scrubby_gtm/README.md

 # SCRUBBY GTM - The Tag Manager Cleaner

 v0.0.1 - Scrubs a GTM export to only include currently used Tags, Triggers and Variables.
 Paused tags and their referred triggers and variables are binned.
-Perfect for when you inherit a bag of dick.
+Perfect for when you inherit a bag of dick and need to put some man-hours in because nuking from orbit isn't an option.
 Sing like no one is listening 🎉

 # Installation and Usage